pydata/xarray/doc/internals.rst

           return GeoAccessor(self)

-However, using the register accessor decorators is preferable to simply adding your own ad-hoc property (i.e., ``Dataset.geo = property(...)``), because it ensures that your property does not conflict with any other attributes or methods.
+However, using the register accessor decorators is preferable to simply adding your own ad-hoc property (i.e., ``Dataset.geo = property(...)``), for two
+reasons:

+1. It ensures that the name of your property does not conflict with any other attributes or methods.
+2. Instances of accessor object will be cached on the xarray object that creates them.
+This means you can save state on them (e.g., to cache computed properties).

 Back in an interactive IPython session, we can use these properties: